-Uniformed Services University of the Health Sciences Department of Preventive Medicine and Biometrics (PMB) - Global Health Division
+USU Department of Preventive Medicine and Biometrics (PMB) - Global Health Division

 This course will prepare military health professionals to utilize the health context analysis framework as a standardized tool to collect, organize, and interpret information about a specific country or region and to inform global health engagements.
-This course is designed to develop the students understanding of the components of the health context analyses framework and to apply the framework to a specific country.
+It is designed to develop the students understanding of the components of the health context analysis framework and to apply the framework to a specific country.

 By using the framework to examine a country’s health context, students will be able to identify:

-- Critical aspects of the socio-cultural context that influence the country’s health sector
+- Critical aspects of the socio-cultural context that influence the country’s health sector.

-- Capacity gaps in the country’s health sector
+- Capacity gaps in the country’s health sector.

-- Country needs and priorities in the health sector
+- Country needs and priorities in the health sector.